Asynchronous Invalidation Workflows: Architecting Resilient Redis Cache Eviction at Scale

 await process_invalidation(message["data"][8:])

 Bulk invalidation introduces distinct memory and CPU constraints, particularly when evicting thousands of keys that share a logical relationship.
 Scanning the entire keyspace with SCAN or KEYS is strictly prohibited in production due to blocking behavior and unpredictable latency.
 Instead, teams should maintain explicit tag-to-key mappings using Redis Sets, where each tag represents a business entity, tenant, or version identifier.
 When an entity updates, the workflow publishes a single invalidation event containing the tag, and background workers iterate through the associated set to issue targeted UNLINK commands.
 This approach requires careful memory budgeting, as maintaining auxiliary sets increases baseline RAM consumption.
-Comprehensive implementations of this strategy are documented in Key Tagging Strategies for Bulk Updates, which cover TTL enforcement on mapping sets and atomic SADD/SREM operations to prevent orphaned references.
+Comprehensive implementations are documented in Key Tagging Strategies for Bulk Updates.

 # Verify set cardinality before bulk eviction